uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

 Please see the [Typesetting]({{ site.baseurl }}/design-tokens/typesetting){:.text-ink.text-bold} section for more about font size normalization and how USWDS uses `size` and `family` tokens for typesetting.

 ## Available fonts
-The following fonts have normalization metadata in the design system, and are available to settings variables as tokens:
+The following fonts have normalization metadata in USWDS, and are available to settings variables as tokens:

 <div class="site-table-wrapper">
   <table class="usa-table--borderless site-table-responsive">